 We’ve lost our focus.

 The Bible also tells us that Mary was sitting at Jesus’s feet, and when Martha notices she isn’t helping her, she points it out to Jesus (who obviously already knew exactly where Mary was!)
 But Martha throws that little zinger in there—“Lord, do you not care that my sister has left me to serve alone?”
+She questions the very character of Jesus.

 I hate to admit it, but I’m pretty sure I would have reacted the same way.
 Actually I have acted the same way.
 I’ve thrown a fit like a three-year-old exclaiming to my husband “I teach them all day, all their subjects.
 I need to clean and plan and cook meals.
 I’m exhausted and I don’t want to do this anymore!’”
 But like Mary, he was doing exactly what he was supposed to be doing.
 He worked a full-time job and helped around the house as much as he could.
 It just wasn’t always on my time table.
 And the truth is, I was selfish and self-focused.
 Yes it is absolutely ok and right to admit we need help and even ask for it, but how we admit that and ask for help is important.